 The £3 million multi-disciplinary Education Centre, inaugurated in 2007, has a 115-seat lecture theatre, clinical skills teaching facilities, dedicated rooms for medical student teaching, facilities for high fidelity simulation and an excellent on-site library with access to e-journals and modern teaching aides including Up-To-Date.
 All students receive an induction and a structured weekly timetable providing them with clinical exposure, ward based and outpatient teaching, tutorials and simulation.
 Each clinical pair of students has a named consultant supervisor.
 Student feedback has been consistently good or excellent over many years.
 The hospital and its staff take pride in welcoming students and contributing to their education, training and development.

-The prosections, some of which individually cost up to £40,000, are invaluable for training the surgeons and doctors of the future, both in anatomy tuition and for hands-on surgical training and education.
+WMS has a collection of plastinated prosections and cross sections for anatomy teaching directly from Gunther von Hagens’ Plastinarium in Germany.
+The prosections are invaluable for training the surgeons and doctors of the future, both in anatomy tuition and for hands-on surgical training and education.

 Plastination is a technique that stops decomposition and allows individual tissues and organs or whole bodies to be preserved.